muneeb-i-khan/Assignment-Tracker/README.md

 # Assignment-Tracker
-This is a dummy assignment tracker web app.
+This is a dummy assignment tracking web app.